 If you have a “nifty fifty” lens, a 50mm that’s f/1.8 or faster, give that a try.
 If you don’t have one, these lenses are often inexpensive.
 As an example, the Canon EF 50mm f/1.8 STM lens only costs US$125!
 The Nikon and Sony nifty fifty both run a bit more, around US$ 200.

 I’m a fan of 3-way tripod heads, especially geared ones like the Benro 3-Way Geared Head (GD3WH) as I find they take a lot of the fiddling out of getting your camera pointed at your subject.
 You simply twist the geared knobs until you get your camera aimed where you want it.
-But ball-head tripods can work as well.
+But ball-head tripods can work too.
 It’s a matter of personal taste.
 But just make sure your tripod head can hold your camera firmly in place.

 You can use an intervalometer or use your camera’s two or five-second self-timer.
 Either will work well.
 I prefer a wireless remote, like the Pixel TW-283 Wireless Remote for about US$40.
 It gives you the freedom to move about your camera and still trigger it.
 It has a pretty good range, I’ve actually triggered it from about 75 ft away from my camera while sitting in my car on one particularly cold evening.